GoodAI/aws/README.md

-# The AWS manage tool
+# The AWS management tool

 A small set of scripts that allows user to deploy local (PyTorch) experiments to AWS and manage them easily.